dscroft/writing_resources/_pages/proposal.md

 If it's a website, is it a good website?

-- Is it faster/smaller/more userfriendly/better looking/more features?
+- Is it faster/smaller/more user-friendly/better looking/more features?

 If it's a piece of software, is it a good piece of software?

-- Does it work faster/less memory/more userfriendly than existing software?
+- Does it work faster/less memory/more user-friendly than existing software?
 - Is it the first piece of software to solve a given problem?
 Can we solve it faster/better than we could before because we have this software?